thanhtinhvan/Steel_Defect_Detection/README.md

 This project uses the [Mask R-CNN](https://github.com/matterport/Mask_RCNN) framework to detect steel defects in images

-## Mask R-CNN Implementation
-At this time (end of 2017), Facebook AI research has not yet released their implementation.
-[Matterport, Inc](https://matterport.com/) has graciously released a very nice python [implementation of Mask R-CNN](https://github.com/matterport/Mask_RCNN) on github using Keras and TensorFlow.
-This project is based on Matterport, Inc work.

 ## Sample images and my result:
 There are 4 classes:
 - Dot